How to Tell Time in Chinese: Vocabulary, Times of the Day, Expressions and More

-The thirties, forties and fifties follow same pattern:
+The twenties, thirties, forties and fifties follow a pattern like the teens.

 Based on what we’ve learned above, here are some examples of how to tell minutes:

-十三分 (shí sān fēn) thirteen minutes
+十三分 (shí sān fēn) — 13 minutes

-十四分 (shí sì fēn) forteen minutes
+十四分 (shí sì fēn) — 14 minutes

-- 三十三 (sān shí sān fēn) thirty-three minutes
+三十三分(sān shí sān fēn) — 33 minutes

-- 五十 (wǔ shí fēn) fifty minutes
+五十分 (wǔ shí fēn) — 50 minutes

-Note that, whereas in English it’s fine to omit the word “minutes” (for 8:10, we just say “eight ten”), in Chinese it sounds more natural to always include 分 and say “minutes.”
+Note that, whereas in English it’s fine to omit the word “minutes” (for 8:10, we say “eight ten”), in Chinese it sounds more natural to always include 分 and say “minutes.”

 So, it’s correct to say, “八点十分” (bā diǎn shí fēn), literally “eight o’clock ten minutes.”

-Half and Quarter Hours
+Half and Quarter Hours in Chinese

-五点半 (wǔ diǎn bàn) half past five, 5:30.
+五点半 (wǔ diǎn bàn) — half past five (5:30)

-三点一刻 (sān diǎn yī kè) quarter past three, 3:15.
+三点一刻 (sān diǎn yī kè) — quarter past three (3:15)